Places of Detention in Ukraine under the Russian Occupation

 Human rights violations and international crimes against the prisoners committed by Russian military and former Ukrainian prison staff collaborating with the occupying forces were reported: wilful killings and torture, forced labour, forced imposition of Russian citizenship, and forced participation in the illegal referenda on Russian annexation of the NGCAs.

 Forced labour was embedded to support the Russian military efforts through digging trenches, producing fortifications, and piling sandbags, as well as through technical repairs and industrial factory work such as milling timber and making barbed wire.
 Russian military officers and the private military company Wagner tried to coerce prisoners to join their ranks.
-Those who refused were punished, and others signed up to stop the relentless beatings and with the intention of surrendering to Ukrainian forces.
+Those who refused were punished, and others signed up to stop the relentless beatings and with the intention of surrendering to Ukrainian forces. - Torture and ill-treatment

 Based on documented instances of torture and other ill-treatment in places of detention, the Russian military and other officials used physical and psychological torture as a tool to intimidate prisoners, obtain information and extract confessions, or punish pro-Ukraine rhetoric.
 The methods of torture included kicks, blows, slaps, beatings with truncheons, hooding, positional torture, electric shocks, and mock executions.